gaehlerm/SoftwareEngineering/README.md

 One of the few advantages a getter and setter function have compared to dealing with a raw member variable is tracking the value and access points of the variable.
 While this can easily be done in the debugger with getter and setter functions, it is almost impossible to do something similar for a plain variable.
 On the other hand, using a debugger is a strong sign that the code is bad and not covered well with unit tests.

 Generally I don't regard this reason as sufficient to write setter and getter functions.
-As I hope I don’t have to get to use a debugger at all, I omit writing getters and setters and work with the plain variable.
+As I hope I don’t have to get to use a debugger at all, I omit writing getters and setters in structs and work with the plain variable.

 ## Lose and strong coupling